-No-bake sand molds are based on curing of inorganic or organic binders with either gaseous catalysts or liquid catalysts.
+No-bake sand molds are based on the curing of inorganic or organic binders with either gaseous catalysts or liquid catalysts.
 This article reviews the major aspects of no-bake sand bonding in terms of coremaking, molding methods, and sand processing.
 It discusses the points to be noted in handling sand-resin mixtures for no-bake molds or cones and lists some advantages of no-bake air-set cores and molds.
 The article describes the process procedures, advantages, and disadvantages of gas curing and air-setting hardening of sodium silicates.
-It discusses the members of the air-setting organic binders, namely, furan no-bake resins, phenolic no-bake resins, and urethanes.
-The article provides an overview of gas-cured organic binders.
-It also illustrates the three commercial systems for sand reclamation: wet reclamation systems, dry reclamation systems, and thermal reclamation.
+It examines the members of the air-setting organic binders, namely, furan no-bake resins, phenolic no-bake resins,...

 Download citation file: